The EU's AI future: Can the bloc compete with China, US? – DW – 02/10/2025

 Data provided by OpenAI shows Germany ranking among the top three nations outside the US in terms of business subscriptions.
 Above all, Germany has the highest number of developers accessing the interface (API) after the US.

 While AI development in the US is no longer subject to regulatory restrictions following Trump's move to repeal previous requirements, there are calls in Europe for more state regulation.
-Ahead of the summit in Paris, some 100 experts from 30 countries warned that AI could lead to a "loss of control" with serious consequences.
+Ahead of the summit in Paris, some 100 experts from 30 countries presented the first international AI safety report and warned that AI could lead to a "loss of control" with serious consequences.

 EU's AI future